moritz313/WerwolfSwift/README.md

 ## Werwolf / TTT / Amongus Inspired Party game made with Swift.
 ![alt text](https://i.imgur.com/ybxGS68.jpg "Main Banner")

+The whole App + all the graphics for the app were made only using an IPad Pro 2018.
+Apps Used:
+* Swift Playgrounds 5
+* Adobe Photoshop
+* Sceenshot
+* Buttoncraft

 ## Used Packets:
 [Code Scanner by twostraws](https://github.com/twostraws/CodeScanner)